“Jazz is the teacher, funk is the preacher.”

 – James Blood Ulmer

 In 1979, when I was 15, I started gigging in Montreal nightclubs, often playing 3 or 4 nights a week in clubs that closed at 3 am.
 Since then, with the exception of about 5 years when I laid my horn aside, I have gigged steadily, playing over 1,000 shows in 12 countries with hundreds of professional musicians, as well as with DJs, poets, videographers, painters, dancers, rappers and more.
 At various times I was also a music critic for major newspapers and magazines (Montreal Gazette, Downbeat, etc.) and co-owned a record label, Word of Mouth, that released 10 CDs featuring music by Jeanne Lee, Kate and Anna McGarrigle, Steve Lacy, Dave Holland and others.
 I’ve lived a huge amount of my life in music, and most of my ideas about people and about the world have been shaped by my musical experiences.
-You can find many more recordings on my Soundcloud page, but here are a few of the musical settings I’ve worked in over the past few decades…
+You can find many more recordings on my Soundcloud page, but here is a small selection of the musical settings I’ve worked in over the past few decades…

 This is improvised music by me (sax/vox) and Jeff Morton (MAXmsp patches and joysticks) recorded live at the University of Ottawa as part of J’Acousmatic #2 in September 2014.